HomeMy WebLinkAboutItem 07 - HL02-02 William M. Bennett House Cc ITEM

 Signs are critical to the success of commercial property.
 They provide pertinent retail or merchant

-For businesses located in residential buildings, which have generous setback, appropriately scaled
+For businesses located in residential buildings, which have a generous setback, appropriately scaled

 Off premise signs, flashing signs and plastic backlit signs should not be allowed.
 Roof top signs should be